Jason-WJ96/implicit-vr-auth/README.md

 ```

 ### 🔹Data Augmentation (`data_aug_list`)
-Select the data augmentation techniques to apply to the training data.
+Add all the desired data augmentation techniques you want to evaluate in the experiment to the list below.
 ```python
 data_aug_list = [
     'NoAug',